-NOTE: Dropshipping is a form of third-party fulfillment, and all three methods are forms of order fulfillment.
+NOTE: Dropshipping is a form of third-party fulfillment, and all three methods fall under order fulfillment.
 It’s not a question of order fulfillment vs. dropshipping, but of which form of order fulfillment is best for you.

 As a retailer, you need to decide which process will work best for your business.
 We’ve sourced the pros and cons of each to help you decide on the right method.

 - More control.
-You are responsible for your own product and know for sure if you’re running low.
+You’re responsible for your own product and know when it’s time to reorder stock.

 - Easier to resolve shipping errors.
-Instead of having to communicate with a third party, you can resolve any fulfillment errors without having to play middleman.
+Instead of having to communicate with a third party, you can resolve any fulfillment errors without having to be the middleman.

 - Establishes buyer trust.
 Buyers want to feel as if someone is taking personal responsibility for their order.
 Fulfilling orders yourself helps establish this.

 - Requires larger initial investment.
-You will have to buy wholesale inventory upfront as well as create an infrastructure for storage and shipping.
+You’ll have to buy wholesale inventory upfront as well as create an infrastructure for storage and shipping.

 - Not scalable.
 Unless you want to invest in a warehouse of your own, merchant fulfillment is not a scalable model.
 As orders grow, it will become increasingly difficult to manage merchant fulfillment.

 - Calls for a separate area of expertise.
 You have to be good at selling, promotion, supply chain management, inventory management, shipping solutions, and customer service.
 Ecommerce management systems like ours can streamline and simplify the process, but without software, it’s pretty challenging.